Skip to content

 ...

-KneoNetworkError covers everything below the HTTP layer: DNS resolution, TCP connect failures, TLS handshakes, read timeouts.
+KneoNetworkError covers everything below the HTTP layer: DNS resolution, TCP connect failures, TLS handshakes, read timeouts, connection resets.
 It wraps the underlying httpx.HTTPError as the cause — exc.__cause__ is the original httpx exception if you need to inspect it.

 The transport retries these automatically within RetryPolicy.max_attempts for transport errors and for HTTP 429 / 502 / 503 / 504.
 So a KneoNetworkError reaching your code means all retries exhausted: